-If you are considering purchasing a Lake Diffuser or Pond Diffuser aeration system to alleviate weeds, bacteria, and other pollutants from your body of water, you may be curious about the solar and windmill generated aeration systems on the market.
-They seem so environmentally friendly, and require only the initial installation cost, but are they right for your pond or lake, and most importantly, will they improve the water quality of your lake or pond?
+If you are considering purchasing a Lake Diffuser or Pond Diffuser aeration system to limit the amount of weeds, bacteria, and other pollutants from your body of water, you may be curious about the solar and windmill generated aeration systems on the market.
+They seem so environmentally friendly, and require only the initial installation cos.
+But are they right for your pond or lake, and most important, will they improve the water quality of your lake or pond?

 Electrical Aeration System- Recommended

 Hands down, our electrical laminar flow inversion oxygenation systems will achieve consistent quality results every time.
 They are with easy to install and maintain, unobtrusive, and generate minimal noise.
 Electrically-powered systems can run 24 hours a day and maintain consistently high oxygen levels throughout the water column, especially at the bottom.
 The bottom stratum typically experiences the greatest oxygen depletion, yet is where oxygen is needed most to help reduce non-living organic sediment and the nutrients associated with that muck.
 Without high levels of oxygen at the bottom at all times, aquatic life is negatively impacted and the biodegradation of organic sediment is reduced.

 Are Windmill Aeration Systems Effective?